How Features of Blockchain Support Sustainability Efforts?

 The initial idea for creating blockchain technology remains highly useful today.
 Transferring money through blockchain can be cheaper and quicker than using traditional money transfer services.

-While the idea works very well for cryptocurrencies, there are many other useful applications of blockchain.
-Some of them are: insurance, real estate, voring, artists royalties, non fungible tokens,logistics.
+While the idea works very well for cryptocurrencies, many other useful blockchain applications exist.
+Some are insurance, real estate, voting, artists’ royalties, non-fungible tokens, and logistics.

-Let’s take a concrete example with the Bitcoin blockchain operating with the Proof of Work consensus.
+Let’s take a concrete example of the Bitcoin blockchain operating with the Proof of Work consensus.

-A transaction is carried out, transferring BTC from person A to person B. The digital signature determines the sending of the transaction.
+A transaction carries out, transferring BTC from person A to person B. The digital signature determines the sending of the transaction.

 Broadcasting the transaction in the network to all computers (or nodes) connected to the blockchain network.
 These nodes receive a copy of this transaction.
 They verify and validate the details of this transaction using algorithms.

-Blockchain validation and update: Once the new block is added, the Bitcoin blockchain is updated on all nodes in the network.
-Every copy of the blockchain is identical, making the data immutable and verifiable by anyone, at any time.
+Once the new block is added, the Bitcoin blockchain is updated on all nodes in the network.
+Every copy of the blockchain is identical, making the data immutable and verifiable by anyone at any time.

 Before we see how features of blockchain support sustainability, let’s see its impact on the environment.

-We should remember that blockchain is a buzzword but is one fit for all solutions.
-It must be thoughtfully integrated with policy frameworks and other technologies in order to achieve sustainability goals.
+We should remember that blockchain is a buzzword but is not a one-size-fits-all solution.
+Policymakers and technologists must thoughtfully integrate it with policy frameworks and other technologies to achieve sustainability goals.

-Bitcoin, the best-known cryptocurrency, is often stigmatized for its high energy consumption.
+The best-known cryptocurrency is often stigmatized for its high energy consumption.
 Bitcoin and first-generation cryptocurrencies are based on the Proof of Work mechanism.

 This means that to carry out a transaction in the blockchain (add a new block), all miners (members constituting the blockchain) must validate the operation.
 This principle is called mining.